Intelligence-driven, scalable insights for onboarding, adoption, retention, and revenue growth.

 Here are a few steps that will help you build a robust PLG strategy –

 To begin with, understand that your product needs to reach customer expectations.
-For this, you need to research and predict their needs right.
+For this, you need to conduct product research and predict their needs right.
 The more you identify customer needs, the better are your chances to satisfy them.
 These are some of the questions that you need to start answering –

 In several cases, the value delivered determines if a customer makes a purchase.
 When giving a value, it is important that you mustn’t drag.
 Instant value is what they appreciate the most.
 Once you identify what your customer needs, you should show your credibility by showing value.
 Dragging it for long will make them lose interest.